shakacode/bootstrap-loader/README.md

 require('bootstrap-loader');
 ```

-Or add `bootstrap-loader` as [a module in an entry point](https://webpack.github.io/docs/configuration.html#entry) in your webpack config:
+Or add `bootstrap-loader` as [a module in an entry point](https://webpack.github.io/docs/configuration.html#entry) in your webpack config (you'll need Webpack 2 beta and higher):

 ```js
 entry: [ 'bootstrap-loader', './app' ]